browserengineering/book/book/scheduling.md

         browser.raster_and_draw()
         browser.schedule_animation_frame()
 ```

+Remove the `schedule_animation_frame` call from inside the callback
+inside `schedule_animation_frame`.
+We're now scheduling an animation
+frame every time raster-and-draw is finished.

 And that's it: we should now be doing render on one thread and raster
 and draw on another!